 I didn’t have high hopes for Silent Hill Downpour.
 As such, I didn’t buy it new.
 I waited two weeks, bought it used off ebay, and finished it over a weekend.
 Sadly, pretty much all of my pre-release expectations turned out to be true.

 Upon booting up the game, I was immediately given mixed opinions about the game.
 There was a mandatory install, which fortunately only took a few minutes, but which is always an annoying thing to sit through (except for Metal Gear Solid 4, which managed to make it somewhat amusing).
-After the install though, I was treated to a stylish title screen with new composer Daniel Licht’s enjoyable title track.
+After the install though, I was treated to a stylish title screen with new composer Daniel Licht’s enjoyable title track (though I could do without the obnoxious Halloween "scary sounds").

 Then the game starts, and the very first thing you do as the new main character, prison inmate Murphy Pendleton, is murder a defenseless fellow inmate during a combat tutorial that takes place in the prison showers.
 Murphy clearly has some beef with this fellow inmate (named Napier), and it seems like Napier probably deserved it, but murdering a defenseless person in cold blood is hardly what I’d expect from a Silent Hill game.